vandeborp/NsxSynchronization/README.md

 This script takes input from the user to synchronize a source and destination NSX Manager with DFW rules to be specified in a section.

-This version currenty imports IPSets and their values
+This version currenty imports IPSets and their values, Services, Servicegroups, Securitygroups and DFW sections (and rules) if the user agrees to importing.

 DEPENDENCIES
   VMware.PowerCLI